Day at the beach, anyone?

 Barton-on-Sea, New Forest, Hampshire

 I get so distracted by the gorgeous greenery and cute ponies in the New Forest, I forget it does beaches too.
 It can be windy in Barton – it’s a prime para-gliding spot – so don’t forget to pack your kite.
-Above the safe, sandy beach, you can stroll along the clifftops and stop off at The Beachcomber Cafe, with its grassy garden and brilliant, massive fry-ups.
+Above the safe, sandy beach, you can stroll along the clifftops and stop off at The Beachcomber Cafe (its grassy garden is open, serving a limited menu).

 An obvious choice but you can’t beat Bournemouth.
 Miles of golden sands, a massive Harry Ramsden’s with views out across the water, tacky arcades to wow the kids (and must admit I myself have a long-term obsessions with 2p slot machines) and a little train that runs around the tropical gardens and up to Boscombe beach.
 Boom!